2021 Investment Climate Statements: Bosnia and Herzegovina

 Money and Banking System

 The banking and financial system has been stable with the most significant investments coming from Austria.
-As of March 2020, there are 23 commercial banks operating in BiH: 15 with headquarters in the Federation and 8 in the Republika Srpska.
+As of March 2020, there are 23 commercial banks operating in BiH: 15 with headquarters in the Federation and eight in the Republika Srpska.
 Twenty-two commercial banks are members of a deposit insurance program, which provides for deposit insurance of KM 50,000 (USD 28,000).
 The banking sector is divided between the two entities, with entity banking agencies responsible for banking supervision.
-The BiH Central Bank defines and controls the implementation of monetary policy (via its currency board) and supports and maintains payment and settlement systems.
+The BiH Central Bank maintains monetary stability through its currency board arrangement, and supports and maintains payment and settlement systems.
 It also coordinates the activities of the entity Banking Agencies, which are in charge of bank licensing and supervision.
 Reforms of the banking sector, mandated by the IMF and performed in conjunction with the IMF and World Bank, are in progress.

 BiH passed a state-level framework law in 2010 mandating the use of international accounting standards, and both entities passed legislation that eliminated differences in standards between the entities and Brčko District.
 All governments have implemented accounting practices that are fully in line with international norms.